programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 The added value of this kind of network visualizations
 ------------------------------------------------------

-Careful extraction of network data from text is time consuming and exhausting since it requires full concentration all along the way.
-I regularly asked myself whether it was worth it in the end and whether or not I could have made the same observations without the support of network visualizations.
+Careful extraction of network data from text is time consuming and exhausting since it requires full concentration at every step along the way.
+I regularly asked myself whether it was worth it--and in the end whether or not I could have made the same observations without the support of network visualizations.
 The answer is yes, I might have come to the same main conclusions without coding all this data and yes, it was worth it.
 Entering the relational data soon becomes fast and painless in the process of close reading.

 In my experience, question-driven close reading and interpretation on one side and data coding and visualization on the other are not at all separate processes but intertwined and they can complement each other very effectively.
 Play is not generally considered to be something very academic, but especially with this type of data it is a valuable investment of your time: You don’t just play with your data, you rearrange and thereby constantly rethink what you know about your topic and what you *can* know about your topic.